Mr. President: Puerto Ricans Are Americans Too

 While meaningful, the FEMA aid that has reached Puerto Rico is not nearly enough.
 A bolder response is needed now that we know the magnitude of the damage.
 Two immediate steps:

-- The Department of Homeland Security should waive the Jones Act for at least one month so that supplies, ships, and aid can be brought into Puerto Rico from any country, without delay or excessive costs, as was done for both Hurricanes Harvey and Irma.
+The Department of Homeland Security should waive the Jones Act for at least one month so that supplies, ships, and aid can be brought into Puerto Rico from any country, without delay or excessive costs, as was done for both Hurricanes Harvey and Irma.
+(UPDATE: The White House announced Thursday morning that a waiver had been authorized, but did not specify how long the waiver would be in effect.)

 The president must direct agencies to do whatever it takes to open up channels of distribution to ensure that American children and families in Puerto Rico can receive necessary supplies and aid.
-Geographic distance notwithstanding, this devastating and unprecedented disaster—the largest hurricane ever in the Atlantic—must be met with an equally forceful and non-traditional response with all that the United States can bring to bear, such as using Department of Defense personnel and ships to get supplies in if air traffic is limited.
+Geographic distance notwithstanding, this devastating and unprecedented disaster must be met with an equally forceful and non-traditional response with all that the United States can bring to bear, such as using Department of Defense personnel and ships to get supplies in if air traffic is limited.
 The nation’s resources must be mobilized in a coordinated fashion with a defined team leading the efforts and on point to communicate with Puerto Rico’s governor and public officials.

-In the absence of a clear commitment from the federal government, we have seen examples of individual efforts to respond to this humanitarian crisis unfolding, with elected officials from New York and Chicago—in addition to media personalities—coordinating planeloads full of supplies to the island.
+In the absence of a clear commitment from the federal government, we have seen examples of individual efforts to respond to this humanitarian crisis unfolding, with elected officials from New York and Chicago — in addition to media personalities — coordinating planeloads full of supplies to the island.
 Their ability to move resources to Puerto Rico demonstrates that where there is a will, there is a way.
-Families and individuals in Puerto Rico—as well as community organizations and businesses—are also demonstrating their responsibility in post-hurricane efforts, clearing debris; sharing food, water, and ice; and working to restore services as quickly as they can.
+Families and individuals in Puerto Rico — as well as community organizations and businesses — are also demonstrating their responsibility in post-hurricane efforts, clearing debris; sharing food, water, and ice; and working to restore services as quickly as they can.

-UnidosUS Affiliate One Stop Career Center in San Juan has been at work over the past few days, ready to collaborate with government agencies to get aid to affected families.
-And UnidosUS Affiliates on the mainland, especially in New York, Connecticut, and Pennsylvania are coordinating fundraisers and other responses to support loved ones in Puerto Rico.
+UnidosUS affiliate One Stop Career Center in San Juan has been at work over the past few days, ready to collaborate with government agencies to get aid to affected families.
+And UnidosUS affiliates on the mainland, especially in New York, Connecticut, and Pennsylvania are coordinating fundraisers and other responses to support loved ones in Puerto Rico.
 But individual citizens alone cannot address massive destruction.
 The president and Congress have a responsibility to step in, show leadership, and act now to ease the suffering of all 3.5 million Americans in Puerto Rico.